110th Security Forces Squadron conducts baton training

-U.S. Air Force Senior Airman Austin Walworth, 110th Security Forces Squadron, 110th Wing, Michigan Air National Guard, dons the Red Man padded suit in preparation for baton training at Battle Creek Air National Guard Base, Battle Creek, Michigan, August 7, 2021.
-(U.S. Air National Guard photo by Tech.
-Sgt.
-Anica Simmons) The training culminated in the “Red Man” exercise, which consists of using less than lethal tactics to gain compliance of a subject who is demonstrating the intent to cause harm.
-(U.S. Air National Guard photo by Tech.
-Sgt.
-Anica Simmons)
+BATTLE CREEK, Mich. – Airmen of the 110th Security Forces Squadron conducted Armament Systems and Procedures (ASP) baton training on August 7, 2021.
+The training culminated in the “Red Man” exercise, which consists of using less than lethal tactics to gain compliance of a subject who is demonstrating the intent to cause harm.

+Staff Sgt.
+Christine Trafelete, an ASP instructor with the 110th Security Forces Squadron, explained the training was vital to security forces proficiency.

+“They withstand an aggressor for two minutes, which is plenty of time to get their heart rate up while still having to think about what comes next,” said Trefalete.
+“We teach how to use the baton, proper stance, and how to protect your head and face.
+At the same time, they are supposed to be hitting specific targets with the baton, such as the thigh and upper arm of the Red Man.”

 |Date Taken: